 Making a Complaint

-Our job is to receive and investigate complaints against barristers and solicitors.
-We handle complaints about inadequate professional services, excessive fees and misconduct.
+Our job is to receive and investigate complaints about barristers and solicitors.
+We handle three types of complaints – about inadequate legal services, excessive fees and misconduct.
 We will be impartial when we consider any complaint.
 Our complaints service is free.

 Complaints to the LSRA must be made in writing.
 You can: